heavyrubberslave/fetlife-ios/README.md

 ### Want to Contribute

 Woot woot!
-Please checkout our [Contributing Guidelines](https://github.com/fetlife/fetlife-ios/blob/master/CONTRIBUTING.md) and go from their.
+Please checkout our [Contributing Guidelines](https://github.com/fetlife/fetlife-ios/blob/master/CONTRIBUTING.md) and go from there.

 ### License